stefanpetrovey/reado-mobile-app/README.md

 **ReadoBooks App**

-Welcome to ReadoBooks, a mobile application built using React Native and Expo, designed to help users explore and manage their favorite books effortlessly.
+Welcome to ReadoBooks, a mobile application built using **React Native** and **Expo**, designed to help users explore and manage their favorite books effortlessly.

 Features